engeir/gpu-deconv/README.md

 ## What

-This repo contain experiments investigating how a deconvoultion method performs on data relevant for climate simulation output.
+This repo contain experiments investigating how a deconvolution method performs on data relevant for climate simulation output.

 ## Install